dcernst/dcernst.github.io/teaching/mat226s24/syllabus.md

   - Attend class.
   - Show up on time.
-  - If you need to miss class, let know.
+  - If you need to miss class, let me know.
   - If you miss class, get notes from a classmate.
   - During class, you should be taking notes.
   - Some comments about taking notes in this class: